Fishing licence (non-residents of Canada)

 If you are under 18 years old

 If you are accompanied by a person with a valid Outdoors Card and fishing licence, you do not need a valid Outdoors Card or fishing licence.
-You must carry government-issued identification with you — that includes your name and date of birth — at all times while fishing.

 Any fish you keep are part of the catch and possession limit of the person holding the licence.
 To gain your own limits, you will need your own Outdoors Card and licence.